Geometry of hyperfields: Algebraic geometry over hyperrings

 Let $X$ be a scheme over a scheme $S$.
 Then, in general, $X(S)$ is not equipped with any topology.
-In this section, we follow the idea of Lorscheid and Salgado in \cite{lorscheid2016remark} (or Lorscheid in \cite{lorscheid2015scheme}) to impose \emph{fine Zariski topology} on sets of rational points of schemes over hyperfields with arbitrary topology.
-We will not assume any compatibility of algebraic structure and topological structure for a hyperfield $H$, i.e., we do not define or utilize a notion of `topological hyperfields'.
+In this section, we follow the idea of Lorscheid and Salgado in \cite{lorscheid2016remark} (or Lorscheid in \cite{lorscheid2015scheme}) to impose the \emph{fine topology} on sets of rational points of schemes over hyperfields with arbitrary topology.
+In what follows, a hyperfield with a topology is always assumed to be a topological hyperfield defined below.